 For a true tilt-shift photo, you need a tilt-shift lens.
 And you’d typically use it for architecture photography, to fix the perspective of buildings when you look up.

-Recently though, photographers have used the effect in Photoshop to create ‘model village’ style photos.
+Recently though, photographers have used the effect in Photoshop to make creative tilt shift style ‘model village’ style photos.
 It makes the whole scene look miniature.

 Here’s how to do it…